 - PUMAs may include non-contiguous areas to more fully encompass areas with homogenous population but the each non-contiguous part must have a minimum population of 10,000 people

-The Public Microdata Use Sample (PUMS) and the associated PUMA geography are anonymized single-person and single-household responses to American Community Survey questions.
+The Public Microdata Use Sample (PUMS) and the associated PUMA geography are anonymized single-person and single-household responses to the 2020 Census and American Community Survey (ACS) questions.
 They are used in advanced analysis to construct custom tabulations that are not provided thought pre-compiled tables available data.census.gov.

 The State Data Center is collaborating with the Greater Nashville Regional Council to conduct the 2020 PUMA geography update.
 Please direct questions or feedback to: